 But how do you know when the hotel check-out time is?
 And do you need to check out?
 What are you supposed to do with your room key, and how much should you tip housekeeping?

-- In the US, hotels require guests to check out between 11 am and 12 pm.
-IHG and Hilton properties both have 12pm as their standard check-out time, while Marriott hotels generally require guests to check out between 11am and 12pm.
-Still, it’s always a good idea to check with the hotel where you’re staying to make sure you check out on time.
+- US hotels: IHG and Hilton properties have 12pm as their standard check-out time.
+Marriott hotels generally require guests to check out between 11am and 12pm.

 How to check out of a hotel?